 As far as old-school flight simulators go, F-16 Fighting Falcon errs towards the realistic side.
 Though it was restricted by the hardware standards of the mid-1980s, you've still got a fairly detailed heads-up display that shows data such as your altitude and heading, with the scrolling markers changing in a dynamic fashion to indicate your position in the sky.
 You've also got a radar that can be used for navigation as well as combat elements, such as missiles that you can fire at enemies.
 As you approach the ground underneath you, it too is represented in quite a rudimentary fashion with dashed lines in a grid.

 Combat lovers will also be thrilled to learn that this game involves a fair bit of combat as well, albeit within the confines of the extremely crude interface.
 Enemy aircraft appear as pixelated objects that swish across the screen, ready to be taken out with missiles or your ship's guns.
-In terms of realism, there are certain things you have to pay attention to such as your gun overheating, but there's no point in expecting anything close to the fidelity of the F15C jet in DCS for example.
+In terms of realism, there are certain things you have to pay attention to such as your gun overheating, but there's no point in expecting anything close to the fidelity of Digital Combat Simulator.

 Controls, Sound, and Graphics